| There

 to 1992 that will live longest in the memory as City

-City, West Bromwich Albion and Stoke City on gates
+West Bromwich Albion and Stoke City on gates that often

-that often sank to less than 1000.
-It may not have
+sank to less than 1000.
+It may not have always been

-always been pretty to watch but the results were all
+pretty to watch but the results were all important and

-Division Three status against all the odds should never
+Three status against all the odds should never be under-estimated.

-be under-estimated.
-Perhaps the best example of a Harry
+Perhaps the best example of a Harry performance was

-performance was his very own World Cup Final, at Stoke’s
+his very own World Cup Final, at Stoke’s old Victoria

-With Stoke chasing promotion and the Blues staring
+chasing promotion and the Blues staring into the abyss

-packed the midfield, smothered the Potteries side and
+smothered the Potteries side and snatched an improbable

-in recent years Harry will be greatly missed and our
+recent years Harry will be greatly missed and our condolences

-condolences go out to his family and friends.
-There
+go out to his family and friends.
+There was only one

 Harry McNally’s league record